scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

 ## Introduction
 {% include templates/what-is-thingsboard.md %}
 [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) is a series of low-cost, low-power SOC microcontrollers with integrated self-contained Wi-Fi and dual-mode Bluetooth.
-This sample application allow you to deliver a new firmware images to EPS32 with using ThingsBoard and OTA.
+This sample application allow you to deliver a new firmware images to EPS32 with using Pacificsoft and OTA.

 ## Video tutorial